store-decoded/ducklake_sdk/README.md

 * use DuckLakeManager inside your dag files and point it to your demanded config.yml file
 * Configure environment variables directly within the image.

+This project is designed for a highly flexible and dynamic workflow, allowing you to update task configurations without restarting any Airflow services.

+The core of this functionality lies in how the custom DuckLakeManager class interacts with the config.yml file.

+How it Works:

+Volume Mounting: The local config.yml file is directly mounted into the filesystem of the running Airflow containers.
+This means any change saved to the file on your local machine is instantly reflected inside the containers.
+On-the-Fly Initialization: The DuckLakeManager (or a similar configuration-dependent class) is designed to be re-initialized within the task on every DAG run.
+Live Updates: When a task instance runs, it creates a new instance of the manager, which then reads the current state of the config.yml file.
+Key Advantage: This architecture enables hot-reloading of configurations.
+You can modify connections or change paths in config.yml, and the very next task run will automatically use your new changes without requiring a container restart or a service redeployment.

 Project status: This project is under active development.
 Please report bugs or issues this repo or hashempourian.a@gmail.com.